saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbViews.md

 You have now completed the step "######" and are done with the whole task of "Creation of HANA Calculation Views on Integrated Data".

-Your next task is to s
+Your next task is to configure the SAP HANA system so that resources like Calculation Views can be consumed on the SAP Analytics Cloud.

 [Go to Task 6: Setup of HANA for Resource Sharing](hdbCORS.md)